nci/gsky/Documents/ows/README.md

 philosophy of *"why make things simple when they can be wonderfully complex and un-intelligible?"*.

 The motivation behind these docs is that no programmer, or the end user for that matter, likes to read the docs before diving in.
-These animated pictorial docs, which omits Silvester from them, hopefully eliminate that requirement which, in the case of GSKY, was not even an option!
+The animated pictorial docs, which omit just Silvester from them, eliminate that requirement which, in the case of GSKY, was not even an option!
 For those who dare to RTFM, there are detailed Word/PDF documents as well.

-So, having alienated most of you with the intro, let us get into the details!
+Having alienated most of you with the intro, let us get into the details!

 Firstly, some mandatory statements...

 License
 -------

-Copyright 2016, 2017, 2018, 2019 National Computational Infrastructure, Australian National University
+Copyright 2016-2019 National Computational Infrastructure, Australian National University, Canberra, ACT 2601.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this package except in compliance with the License.
 A